jschnab/linux-sysadmin/essential_commands.md

 ### Log into a remote account

 You can log into a remote machine with an SSH client using the command `ssh`.
-Use `ssh -i` to specify the private key which identifies you.
+Use `ssh -i` to specify the private key that identifies you.
 For example:

 ```
 ssh -i ~/.ssh/myprivatekey.pem <username>@<hostname>